ohmycheatsheet/actions-algolia/README.md

 In default, it will sync github issues to algolia index named `cheatsheets_issues` and `cheatsheets_labels`

-1. Create `.github/workflows/algolia.yml` file in your repo
+1. Create `.github/workflows/cronjob.yml` and `.github/workflows/issue.yml` file in your repo
-2. Add the following code to the `algolia.yml` file
+2. Add the following code to the `cronjob.yml` or `issue.yml` file

 ### `cronjob.yml`
 > sync all issues to algolia at special time